-- 1. Poly-existentials (e.g., ideas, formulas, knowledge) can be possessed by multiple possessors at the same time. - 2.
-Each poly-existential can easily be copied and can therefore be plentiful.
-Each poly-existential is not scarce. - 3.
-Each poly-existential can exist in multiple places at the sametime.
+- 1. Poly-existentials (e.g., ideas, formulas, knowledge) can be possessed by multiple possessors at the same time. - Each poly-existential can easily be copied and can therefore be plentiful.
+Each polyexistential is not scarce. - Each poly-existential can exist in multiple places at the sametime.
 Each poly-existential can be possessed by multiple possessors in different places at the same time.
-Poly-existentials are non-territorial.
+Polyexistentials are non-territorial. - 4.
+The concept of poly-existence (how the to be owned exists) as derived from nature leads to their ownership being un-natural.